MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-capture.md

 ##### 2.2 Mapping of Lookup Fields

-Only static (default) values are supported by the out-of-the-box mapping logic for lookup fields.
-You need to define the name of the field as well as the value that should be stored on Dynamics 365 side.
+You can use only static (default) values in the out-of-the-box mapping logic for lookup fields.
+You need to define the name of the field and the value that should be stored in Customer Insights - Journeys.

 **Example:**